renzaspiras/neo-termux/README.md

 - **Personalization:** Addition of features to personalize the user experience, such as custom aliases, shortcuts, and profile configurations.

-- **New Non-Rooted Architecture:** Implementation of a new architecture to support running ArchLinux within Termux without requiring root access, providing a more secure and seamless experience for users.
+- **New Non-Rooted Architecture:** Implementation of a new architecture to support running within Termux without requiring root access, providing a more secure and seamless experience for users.

 - **New Source Code:** Refactoring and enhancement of the codebase to improve performance, maintainability, and scalability.